-- commencing a postgraduate level social work course in 2020/21; or - entering the second year of an undergraduate social work course in 2020/21 and this is the first time you are applying to us please refer to the information below before making an application for the first time.
+- commencing a postgraduate level social work course which starts on or after 1 September 2022; or - entering the second year of an undergraduate social work course in 2022/23 and this is the first time you are applying to us please refer to the information below before making an application for the first time.

-1 Information
+Information

-The SWB is only available to students who normally live in England and who are ordinarily resident there on on the first day of the first academic year of their course.
-If you normally live in Scotland, Wales or Northern Ireland when you are not attending your social work course, you should apply to your own national funding authority for support.
+The SWB is only available to students who normally live in England and who are ordinarily resident on the first day of the first academic year of their course.
+If you usually live in Scotland, Wales or Northern Ireland when you are not attending your social work course, you should apply to your own national funding authority for support.
 Links to these organisations are available at the back of this booklet.